 The insulator is tested by consecutive application of voltage until the minimum withstand voltage of the U-shaped curve is obtained.
 Flashover levels generally decrease before resistance of the insulator starts to increase due to the washing effect.
 The minimum voltage level obtained is then considered to represent U50%.
 As a result, only one test is required per insulator, level of pollution and degree of hydrophobicity.

-This method is included in CIGRE Brochure 481 (issued in December 2011) and was successfully applied at STRI for testing:
+This method is included in CIGRE Brochure 481 and has been successfully applied for testing:

 • AC porcelain support insulators with industrial pollution;